 Please carefully read the terms of registration using the referral link:

-- Clicking on this link, you confirm your desire to join the Coral Club in structure Aiga Finstere, which becomes your Referee/consultant;
+- Clicking this link, you confirm your desire to join Coral Club in Liga Rymer’s structure, who becomes your consultant/sponsor;

 - By clicking on this link, you confirm your desire to receive information about the company’s products, the concept of health of its application and the principles of the company’s work in English.